 Objectives Risks Actions Monitoring Criteria/Targets Remedial Actions Monitoring and control of processes at the facility to ensure that activities do not cause negative impacts.
-Pests Ground water quality monitoring will be conducted quarterly.
-Will be monitored regularly.
-Problems experienced / complaints received will be recorded in a complaints register and addressed when required.
-Problems experienced / complaints received and recorded in the complaints Monitoring and recording of processes to ensure
+Offensive odours Pests Ground water quality monitoring will be conducted quarterly. regularly.
+Problems experienced / complaints received will be recorded in a complaints register and experienced / complaints received and recorded in the Monitoring and recording of processes to ensure